 This Day In Writing History

 On December 5th, 1941, Sea of Cortez, the classic non-fiction book by the legendary American writer John Steinbeck, was published.
-Subtitled A Leisurely Journal of Travel and Research, the book was co-written by the noted marine biologist, ecologist, and philosopher Ed Ricketts.
+Subtitled A Leisurely Journal of Travel and Research, it was co-written by the noted marine biologist, ecologist, and philosopher Ed Ricketts.

 The two men had first met in 1930.
 Steinbeck had always been interested in marine biology; Ricketts, a professional biologist, had a small laboratory in Cannery Row where he prepared specimens of intertidal plant life for sale to universities and other laboratories.